caleorourke/skim/index.md

 # Browser Compatibility

 Below are recommended browsers and platforms for the best usability and performance.
-Starting from best to worst, we suggest you get the latest version for:
+Starting from best to worst, we suggest you get the latest version of:

 * Chrome (~100%)
 * Safari (~75%)